junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 ### Edit note

-keep Sam out of picture from beginning, only Dean travel alone and make noise, Sam stay at Samuel's place all the time
+~~keep Sam out of picture from beginning, only Dean travel alone and make noise, Sam stay at Samuel's place all the time~~

-passing line: Dean hates he can't use cellphone, really want to have a call to make sure people he care about are safe
+~~passing line: Dean hates he can't use cellphone, really want to have a call to make sure people he care about are safe~~ (give the line to Cas)

+Chap.7: Major rewrites, don't like it, too emotionally remote and abrupt, and spoil the future events -> pretend only knows so far until S06E18, but give hopeful ending that *maybe* when all is done, that's the thing they can have, in the end

+(phrasing) saloon girls: "with practiced cheer"

+Add an epilogue? follow-up of Butch Sundance, potential change to the movie? a passing line that mentioned "Eastwood"?
+Butch's POV? destiel's movie night and that's how they find out?
+Dean finds his own sketch in the movie? follow-up of Little Bill? to show they didn't make much disturbance to the history but Dean did make a name for himself as cowboy and he liked it

 ## Main